 As always, you will find some variation from one source to another as to which word counts get assigned which labels.
 But generally, in North America, in modern day, the designations are as follows:

 Novelette: 7,500 words to 17,500 words.

 Do you charge sales tax on top of your rates?

 Nope!
 In the province of Ontario, where I live, businesses have to be over a certain size to charge sales tax and I'm just a wee freelance editor.
 (Also, a significant portion of my clients are from outside Canada, so legally I couldn't charge them even if my business was bigger!)

 When it comes to editing, the most efficient route through the process is to work from the macro down to the micro.
 It's a waste of my time and your money to fix the grammar in even a single sentence when the whole chapter in which it appears might get cut!
-And waiting until design and layout are finished to start pointing out big problems in the text can dramatically alter the accuracy of the table of contents, the placement of chapter breaks, the placement of illustrations and diagrams, etc., requiring someone to do a lot of extra work that could have been prevented by addressing those issues before the manuscript ever got to that stage.
+And waiting until design and layout are finished to start pointing out big problems in the text can dramatically alter the accuracy of the table of contents, the placement of chapter breaks, the placement of illustrations and diagrams, etc., requiring the book designer to do a lot of extra work that could have been prevented by addressing those issues before the manuscript ever got to the layout stage.
 Rewrites also introduce opportunities for new errors, which then require being checked over again.
-It's in everyone's best interests, and in the manuscript's best interests also, to start with the big-picture problems and only get more specific in a well-organized fashion through discrete stages; otherwise you could wind up stuck in an unnecessarily drawn-out cycle of fixes and corrections that not only makes everyone want to tear their hair out but racks up a lot of expense and could even throw off deadlines.
+It's in everyone's best interests (and in the manuscript's!) to start with the big-picture problems and only get more specific in a well-organized fashion through discrete stages; otherwise you could wind up stuck in an unnecessarily drawn-out cycle of fixes and corrections that not only makes everyone want to tear their hair out but racks up a lot of expense and could even throw off deadlines.